2015 Railway budget of India: Summary

 1,38,000 km of tracks will be added in the next 5 years, an increase of 10%.
-3,000 unmanned railway crossings will be removed and 917 over or under-bridges will be constructed to replace some of them.
+3,000 unstaffed railway crossings will be removed and 917 over or under-bridges will be constructed to replace some of them.
 Four dedicated freight corridors will be complete in 2015 and 6608 km of tracks would be electrified.
 The feasibility study report of the Mumbai and Ahmedabad expected to be submitted in mid-2015.
 9 semi-high speed corridors will be introduced with speed up to 200 km/h.
 The carriages for such trains will be built in India.
 A push for better connectivity in the North-East India and Jammu and Kashmir was also announced.

 Barcode and RFID tracking of parcels and freight carriages will be introduced.
 The fare of some freight goods were increased.
 The rate for urea was hiked by 10%, coal by 6.3%, iron ore and steel by 0.8%, cement by 2.7%, and grains and pulses by 10%.
 However, the rates for limestone, dolomite and manganese ore was reduced by 0.3%, and diesel oil by 1%.

 Satellite stations will be built around 10 major stations to reduce congestion and serve the suburbs.
 Four Railway Research Centres will be introduced in select four universities.